Jibbedi/TurnPro/posts/angular/ng-template-the-how-the-when-and-the-beauty.md

 I’ll start this one off with a quick challenge.
 Think of your five favourite features of Angular.

 Are ng-templates on that list?
-It certainly wasn’t on mine a couple of months ago, but now it easily ranks in the top three and if wasn’t on your list either, you’re in for a real treat with this series of blog posts, which will make you a template pro in no time.
+It certainly wasn’t on mine a couple of months ago, but now it easily ranks in the top three and if it wasn’t on your list either, you’re in for a real treat with this series of blog posts, which will make you a template pro in no time.

 We’ll start off from the very basic of what a template is, discover how you already heavily use templates in your application and finally go pro by creating flexible UI components with fully customisable appearances (no css magic involved).